-The radar system transmits radio wave which is also known as radar signals, to specific directions.
-When the signal hits an object, four phenomena happen, reflection, scattering, abortion, and penetration.
-The reflected signals or waves read by the receiver, and the signal gets converted into a proper message.
-The reflected waves are not so strong, because penetration, scattering, and absorption of waves attenuate the signal strength, so we use some sophisticated methods of signal processing to recover the complete signal.
+The radar system transmits radio waves that are also known as radar signals to specific directions.
+When the signal hits an object, four phenomena happen; reflection, scattering, abortion, and penetration.
+The reflected signals or waves read by the receiver get converted into a proper message.
+The reflected waves are not so strong because penetration, scattering, and absorption of waves attenuate the signal strength.
+Thus, we use some sophisticated methods of signal processing to recover the complete signal.

 |Key development||Cavity magnetron|

 |Waves used||Electromagnetic (Radio waves)|